chikaonyenemezu-bit/manitoba-med-safety/README.md

 Each reconciliation detects:
 - **Dose mismatches** — reported dose differs from DPIN dispensed dose
-- **Not reported** — DPIN shows recent dispensing, patient did not mention
+- **Not reported** — DPIN shows recent dispensing, the patient did not mention
 - **Not in DPIN** — patient reports medication not dispensed at any Manitoba pharmacy
 - **PRISCUS flags** — potentially inappropriate medications for patients aged 65+
 - **High-risk combinations** — rule-based pharmacological interaction detection across 17 drug classes